Innovation: Seeking to offer society the best solutions to the challenges of the future.

 We produce thermal energy from the olive pit and pulp: clean energy that contributes to the reduction of emissions.

-Use of this type of energy is a sustainable solution according to the Air Quality Directive since it remains well below the current emission limits and even the forecasted limits in the future.
+Use of this type of energy is a sustainable solution according to the Air Quality Regulations since it remains well below the current emission limits and even the forecasted limits in the future.

 Uses of thermal energy: